MthBarber/bank-1/README.md

 # Setup our environment to use node latest version
 $ nvm use node

-# Create the project directory
-$ mkdir my-project
-$ cd my-project

-# Initialise the NPM project (this will create a file package.json)
-$ npm init -y

 # Add the jest package to our project
 # (this will update package.json and package-lock.json)